|Perpetration-Induced Traumatic Stress

 them again.
 I tried with all my strength to pull myself together, but without success.
 I wanted to pray, but my prayers

-believed that God had no wish to help me, since I had forsaken Him.
-I was tormented by the memory of my definite
+that God had no wish to help me, since I had forsaken Him.
+I was tormented by the memory of my definite secession

-secession from the Church in 1922.
-Yet this had been the ratification of a state of affairs that had existed since the end
+from the Church in 1922.
+Yet this had been the ratification of a state of affairs that had existed since the end of the war.

-of the war.
 In my heart I was already leaving the Church during the last years of the war.
-I reproached myself bitterly for
+I reproached myself bitterly for not having

-not having followed the wishes of my parents, for my lack of piety.
-It was strange how all this worried me while I was in
+followed the wishes of my parents, for my lack of piety.
+It was strange how all this worried me while I was in this plight.

 My nervous agitation increased day to day, even from hour to hour.
 I nearly went raving mad.
 My health gave way.
 My